 5) Throw a Party…Later

-Just because you have a virtual wedding during a pandemic doesn’t mean you can’t still party!
-After the outbreak is under control, you can still host an in-person celebration and invite friends and family.
+Just because you have a virtual wedding doesn’t mean you can’t still party!
+You can still host an in-person celebration and invite friends and family.
 You don’t have to recreate fancy centerpieces and lots of flowers—unless you want to, of course.
 Instead, you can plan a fun afternoon with a catered meal and a chance to socialize with friends.
+Let guests know that your wedding will still proceed, but your reception will be delayed until you choose a date.

 Conclusion